corda/corda/docs/source/aws-vm-explore.rst

-Deploying a Corda Node to an AWS Cloud Platform VM
+Deploying Corda to Corda Testnet from an AWS Cloud Platform VM
 ====================================================

 .. contents::

-Corda Connect Explore will allow you to create a self service download link with a node preconfigured to join the Explore environment.
-This document will describe how to set up a virtual machine on the AWS Cloud Platform to deploy your pre-generated Corda node on.
+https://testnet.corda.network enables a self service download link with a node preconfigured to join the Corda Testnet.
+This document will describe how to set up a virtual machine on the AWS Cloud Platform to deploy your pre-generated Corda node and automatically connnect to Testnet.

 Pre-requisites
 --------------